Apostolique/WisdomDump/README.md

 * Most IRL pranks are not worth doing.
 * Protect ears from loud noses, prevent permanent hearing loss.
 It's worth it to have noise reduction plugs with you.
 * Making lists is a good idea.
+* There are days where you're smart and days where you're dumb.
+Plan during the good days.